salekd/rpizero_relay/README.md

 This project demonstrates how to use Raspberry Pi Zero with a relay switch for home automation.
 The relay switch can be controlled remotely:
 * either through a **Cayenne** dashboard
 * or using an external USB microphone and a speech recognition engine.
-The relay switch responds to saying "lights on" and "lights off".
+The relay switch responds to saying "light on" and "light off".

 For the latter option, an open source tool **Judy** is used.
 Judy respects privacy and performs the speech recognition directly on Raspberry Pi without a need of an internet connection.